fclubb/EarthSurfaceProcesses/README.md

 * **Week 7:** tectonics and topography
 * **Week 8:** mountain building, erosion and climate

-Thanks to Alex Densmore, Simon Mudd, Martin Hurst and Mikael Attal for providing initial ideas for materials.
+Thanks and credit to Simon Mudd, Martin Hurst, Mikael Attal and Alex Densmore for providing ideas and material.